Iluhander/droptableusers/docs/homeworks/ASD Hack/README.md

 (will start on the port 3000)

 ## Deployment
-Check the deployment.yaml file with the k8s deployment.
+Check the k8s directory for deployment.yaml and services.yaml files with the k8s configs.
 Specify the following env varibles (with services urls, e.g. http://198.126.40.21:3000 may be the url for the main app)
   - MAIN_URL
   - LIB_APP_URL